Azure/Databricks360/iac-adb-360/README.md

 Firstly, you need to fork <sup>1</sup> this repository (github.com/Azure/Databricks360) into your github organization and if you want to be able to make changes to the code, then clone <sup>2</sup> the repo locally.
 Change to the newly created directory, which should be something like /Databricks360.
 If you forked from the main branch, create a dev branch either in Github or by entering 'git checkout -b dev' at the command line.
 This will create a dev branch from main and check it out.
 By entering git push --set-updstream origin/dev you push the newly created branch onto github.
 It is also a good practice to set the dev branch as the default one, so that subsequent creations of new pipelines draw from dev by default.

+This part, you only need, if you want to employ development via a main trunk branching strategy.
+It's not mandatory for setting things up.
+Since the dev or main branch is not protected yet, you can use the dev branch directly:

 This project employs a main trunk branching strategy, where you have a dev and a main branch, which refer to the dev and prd environments.
 These branches (dev,prd) should be protected, so that you cannot push directly to them.
 Instead, before you start developing, you:
 * move to the dev branch (verify with git status or git checkout dev)
 * issue a git pull (to get the latest changes)